 Commonality among renderers

 My original idea for the rendering side of an editor was they there would be a number of quite different renderers, each took a document and a pane and drew the contents of the one onto the other.
-I even implemented several of there: render-text to handle a standard text document with line-wrap, render-dir to render either a directory or a document-list in an “ls -l” format – with the format being configurable based on attributes.
+I even implemented several of these: render-text to handle a standard text document with line-wrap, render-dir to render either a directory or a document-list in an “ls -l” format – with the format being configurable based on attributes.
 And render-hex which takes the same text document, but displays the contents as hex, 16 bytes per line.

 Having done this I noticed that was quite a lot of commonality.
-Detail were different but each render need to keep track of which part of the document was currently displayed and to be able to move that part around whenever the ‘point’ moved outside of the document.
+Details were different but each render need to keep track of which part of the document was currently displayed and to be able to move that part around whenever the ‘point’ moved outside of the document.
 It also needed to handle movement commands which were display-based, like ‘end of line’ or ‘down one page’.
 All this duplication was rather boring and I didn’t relish writing it for the next renderer I needed which would help with file-name completion.

 Rendering Components: line at a time.